FAQs - RENTAL PROPERTY MANAGEMENT

-General maintenance doesn’t attract an extra charge.
-However, if you require renovation, earthquake repair or refurbishment, we can arrange quotes and supervise the work with your approval.
+There is a small percentage charge for coordinating and paying for general maintenance.
+However, if the property requires more extensive work, such as renovation, earthquake repair or refurbishment, we can arrange quotes and supervise the work with your approval.
 This is charged on an hourly basis for any additional work done including arranging assessments and quotes.
 Quotes and photos will be emailed to you to confirm all details before starting work.

 What if my property is damaged?

 The RTA allows for tenants to be charged for damage they have caused, however a recent Court of Appeal ruling has allowed tenants to question their responsibility, and some are disputing costs.
 See recent updates by the NZPIF and the Tenancy Tribunal Practice Note 2016/1.
 General wear and tear is part of the price of having tenants living in a home, however, if damage is not caused by the tenants or their visitors then your insurance may cover the costs.

 Insurance is not compulsory, but we recommend a good rental policy with comprehensive cover.